muneeb706/Algorithms/README.md

 # Algorithms
-Contains implementation of solution in [python](https://www.python.org/) for different types of classic algorithm problems.
+Contains solution in [python](https://www.python.org/) for different types of classic algorithm problems.

-Following is description of the programming problems:
+Following is the description of the programming problems:

 - ## Dynamic Programming Problems